Flow Matching for Accelerated Simulation of Atomic Transport in Crystalline Materials: Methods

 We performed LiFlow inference for $N_\text{step} = 150$ steps in the $2 \times 2 \times 1$ LGPS simulations and $N_\text{step} = 1000$ steps in the $4 \times 4 \times 4$ LGPS simulations, with a time step of $\Delta \tau = 1.005$ ps.
 This corresponds to total simulation times of 150.75 ps and 1.005 ns, respectively.
 For the LPS simulations, we used $N_\text{step} = 250$ steps with a time step of $\Delta \tau = 1$ ps, resulting in a total simulation time of 250 ps.
 We used Euler integration with $N_\text{flow} = 10$ steps for all experiments.
 For AIMD simulations, since the \textit{Propagator} error is relatively small, \textit{Corrector} inference can be simplified without impacting simulation results---for example, by reducing $N_\text{flow}$ to $1$.
 Details of these ablation studies are provided in \cref{si:hyperparameter_sensitivity}.

 \textbf{Implementation details.} We implemented the LiFlow model using PyTorch \citep{paszke2019pytorch} and PyG \citep{fey2019fast} libraries.
-For MLIP-based simulations, we utilized MACE-MP-0 (\texttt{mace-torch} package, \citep{batatia2024foundation}) in combination with ASE \citep{larsen2017atomic}.
+For MLIP-based simulations, we utilized MACE-MP-0 small model (\texttt{mace-torch} package \citep{batatia2024foundation}) in combination with ASE \citep{larsen2017atomic}.
+For the universal MLIP dataset, 25-ps NVT MD for 4,186 material compositions at four different temperatures took approximately 400 hours over eight NVIDIA Tesla V100 GPUs without CUDA optimization for equivariant models.
 Bayesian analysis of diffusivity and activation energy was performed using the \texttt{kinisi} package \citep{mccluskey2024kinisi}.
 Training and inference of LiFlow models were performed using a single NVIDIA RTX A5000 GPU.
 The training process for the \textit{Propagator} and \textit{Corrector} models, using early stopping, typically lasts between 45,000 and 70,000 steps.
 This corresponds to approximately 40--60 minutes of training, extending to up to two hours if the maximum step budget is reached.
-For AIMD simulation in \cref{table:speed}, we used the $\Gamma$-point only version of VASP (\texttt{vasp\_gam}, \citet{hafner2008ab}) with 48 cores of an Intel Xeon Gold 8260 CPU.
+For AIMD simulation in \cref{table:speed}, we used the $\Gamma$-point only version of VASP (\texttt{vasp\_gam} \citep{hafner2008ab}) with 48 cores of an Intel Xeon Gold 8260 CPU.
 The same input files used in the LGPS AIMD simulations were utilized for the benchmark.